bsuriyakuts/bsuriyakuts/README.md

 - Involved in the Analysis phase.
 - Technical support and guidelines to the team

-**Project Name: Spectrawave**
+**Project Name: Image Processing**

-**Project Description**: The SpectraWAVE System (SWS) provides images of the coronary arteries in patients who are candidates for transluminal interventional procedures.
+**Project Description**: The System (SWS) provides images of the coronary arteries in patients who are candidates for transluminal interventional procedures.
 Here our team’s scope is to build the front end interface to display the images of the arteries and give proper procedures.

 **Technologies Used**: C#, WPF, SQL Server